Lincerossa/next_marcelloluatti.com/public/posts/2025-03-31-content-management-for-a-git-workflow.md

   ### **CONFIGURATION**

-  The only code-side thing to consider when it comes to make all these system to communicate together are a couple ones:
+  When it comes to make all these system to communicate together, a couple of things are required:

   \